The pentagram map, Poncelet polygons, and commuting difference operators: Background results: polygons, difference operators, and corner invariants

 \begin{remark}Note that the definition of $x_k, y_k$ requires somewhat more than the $3$-in-a-row condition.
 However, we do not need to care about this, since in this paper we will only be dealing with weakly convex polygons (see Definition \ref{def:lcp} below) for which the numbers $x_k, y_k$ are well-defined by definition.\end{remark}

 Clearly, the sequences $x_k$, $y_k$ only depend on the projective equivalence class of the polygon.
 Furthermore, in the twisted case these sequences are $n$-periodic, and $\{ x_1, y_1, \dots, x_n, y_n\}$ is a coordinate chart on an open dense subset of twisted $n$-gons modulo projective transformations.
-Therefore, since the pentagram map preserves twisted polygons, it can be written in terms of the $(x,y)$ coordinates.
-Explicitly, one has
+Therefore, since the pentagram map preserves the space of twisted polygons and commutes with projective transformations, it can be written in terms of the $(x,y)$ coordinates.
+The following formulas are obtained in~\cite{ovsienko2010pentagram}: \begin{proposition} One has

-where $x_k,y_k$ are the corner invariants of the polygon $P$, and $x_k', y_k'$ are corner invariants of its pentagram image $P'$.
-Here we label $P'$ as in \cite{ovsienko2010pentagram}.
+where $x_k,y_k$ are the corner invariants of the polygon $P$, and $x_k', y_k'$ are corner invariants of its pentagram image $P'$. \end{proposition} Here we label $P'$ as in \cite{ovsienko2010pentagram}.
 The labeling used in Figure \ref{Fig:labeling} leads to the same formulas with a certain shift of indices.
 Although we will never use these explicit formulas, we will use the following corollary: the pentagram map, with any labeling of vertices, commutes with the $1$-parametric group of transformations $R_s$ given by

 These transformations are known as \textit{rescaling}.
 They were introduced in \cite{ovsienko2010pentagram} to prove that the pentagram map is a completely integrable system.